8ctopus/classicpress-sandbox/README.md

-# classicpress docker sandbox
+# classicpress sandbox

-Play with classicpress in a docker sandbox
+Play with classicpress in a docker container

 docker-compose up &
-docker exec -it classicpress zsh cd sites/test/html composer install
+docker exec -it classicpress zsh cd test/html composer install

+make test.com point to localhost in your hosts file open the browser at http://test.com and begin the classicpress installation